With illustrations by nationally-syndicated editorial cartoonist Walt Carr.

 With the creation of Disrupt/ed (a mem-noir), Woolford originates the term "mem-noir."

-Busboys and Poets (coming to Columbia, MD, in 2020), “a cultural hub for artists, activists, writers, thinkers and dreamers”
+Busboys and Poets (coming to Columbia, MD), “a cultural hub for artists, activists, writers, thinkers and dreamers”

 The Joan Hisaoka Healing Arts Gallery at The Smith Center, Washington, DC, exhibiting “fine art that explores the innate connection between healing and creativity”